GerAV: Towards New Heights in German Authorship Verification using Fine-Tuned LLMs on a New Benchmark: Data Curation

 \paragraph{Mixed \shortname} As a final dataset, we combine the three Reddit datasets (rid, rcd, and rpb) and the Twitter dataset by sampling 20,000 pairs for the training set and 4,000 each for validation and test sets from each source while maintaining a balanced distribution of labels, resulting in a \textbf{mixed dataset (mix)}.
 For an evaluation of GPT-5, we further create a small version of the mixed dataset that covers 480 samples (120 per dataset).

 Table \ref{table:data_stat_comp} summarizes dataset statistics, including the number of samples, unique posts and users, and mean sample length for each dataset.
-Figure \ref{fig:post_len_comparison} shows the post length distributions in the German Reddit and Twitter datasets before preprocessing.
+The post length distributions for the Reddit and Twitter datasets before preprocessing are provided in Appendix \ref{sec:gerav_post_lengths}.
 Both datasets are dominated by short posts, with frequencies decreasing rapidly as length increases.
 Twitter posts are capped at roughly 75 words, reflecting its maximum post length, while Reddit exhibits a long-tailed distribution.
-To our knowledge, \shortname\ is the largest and most diverse German AV benchmark, covering realistic scenarios identified in this work that are transferable to other languages.